cs50nestm/web/pong/README.md

 ```
 1. Review the distribution code
 2. Create the puck and two paddles
-3. Create functions to move the ball, bounce the ball off the top and bottom, and increase the score if the ball goes past the paddles
+3. Create functions to move the ball and bounce the ball off the top and bottom of the canvas
+4. Check if the ball goes past the paddles, and award a point when it does
-4. Create the functions to move the paddles, make sure the paddles stay on the canvas
+5. Create the functions to move the paddles, making sure the paddles stay on the canvas
 ```
 <div class="iframe_container">
 <iframe src="https://www.youtube.com/embed/M2XxTDmMZ80" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>